Overview

 Specific Objectives

-1. Implement a non-lead ammunition distribution program in areas with high risk of lead toxicity and high use by golden eagles
+1. Implement a lead-free ammunition distribution program in areas with high risk of lead toxicity and high use by golden eagles

 2. Quantify harvest with non-lead ammunition in the study area